-Puppies turn everything into a toy.
-The branches beneath the tree create a great puppy hideout.
-Tree ornaments that move or make noises lure puppies to grab and chase; garland offers a great game of tug-o’-war; and the twinkling lights draw them to investigate or even chew.
-That can lead to electrical shock that might even require rescue breathing to save the pup's life.
+Puppies turn everything into a toy or game.
+The area under the tree creates a great puppy hideout.
+Tree ornaments that sparkle, move or make noises lure puppies to grab and chew; garland offers a great game of tug-o’-war; and the twinkling lights draw them to investigate or even chew, which can lead to electrical shocks.
 Trees end up toppled, presents and decorations damaged, and sometimes pets are hurt.

-Young pups often follow nature’s call and hike their leg the same way they’d mark an outside tree.
-Water in the tree base looks like a drinking dish.
-If that water has aspirin or other preservatives to keep trees fresh, it can make puppies sick.
+Young pups could also follow nature’s call and hike their leg the same way they’d mark an outside tree.
+The tree base may look like a drinking dish.
+If that tree water has additives like aspirin or other preservatives in it, puppies can get sick.
 Young pups during teething want to gnaw everything, and they may swallow inedible objects without meaning to.
 Ingested tinsel, tree needles, hooks from ornaments and other holiday décor can kill a pet.

 First, make sure all breakables or dangerous ornaments and decorations are not on lower branches; situate them out of a pet's reach.
 Anything that fits in the puppy’s mouth is a potential hazard.
 Garlands, ornaments, strings or hooks, icicles and fake spray-on snow can cause problems.
 Edible strings of popcorn may look festive, but it tempts pups to munch and eating the string can kill your pet.